jonaslammy-a11y/dog-breed-viewer-project/README.md

 # Dog Breed Viewer

-A single-page application built with React, TypeScript, Nest.js, and more.
+A single-page application built with React, TypeScript, Nest.js + SQLite, Jest/Cypress and more.

 ## Overview
 - Browse dog breeds with search and virtualization.